GiladAriPorat/ChessMinMax/README.md

 Code contains a working playable game of chess with two implementations of a chess engine. the engines involve a min-max function in combination with alpha-beta pruning and move sorting optimizations.
+The minmax demo provides an aid to visualizing the minmax algorithm.